 Binary Numbers and Base TwoBinary numbers all consist of combinations of the two digits '0' and '1'.
 These are some examples of binary numbers:

 11000000 10101000 00001100 01011101

-Engineers and mathematicans sometimes call the binary numbering system a base-two system because binary numbers only contain two digits.
-By comparison, our normal decimal number system is a base-ten system.
+Engineers and mathematicians call the binary numbering system a base-two system because binary numbers only contain the two digits '0' and '1'.
+By comparison, our normal decimal number system is a base-ten system that uses the ten digits '0' through '9'.
 Hexadecimal numbers (discussed later) are a base-sixteen system.

 Converting From Binary to Decimal NumbersAll binary numbers have equivalent decimal representations and vice versa.
-Our handy Binary-Decimal Number Converter performs these calculations automatically for you.
+Our handy Binary-Decimal Number Converter performs these calculations automatically for you as do most calculators.
 To convert binary and decimal numbers manually, you must apply the mathematical concept of positional values.

 For example, in the decimal number 124, the digit '4' represents the value "four," but the digit '2' represents the value "twenty," not "two."
-The '2' represents a larger value than the '4' in this case because it lies further to the left in the number.
+The '2' represents a larger value than the '4' in this case because it is positioned further to the left in the number.